 - Leno Device: At one point we see a Jay Leno monologue where he jokes about David's predicament.

 - Massive Numbered Siblings: Although technically half-siblings, David has fathered 533 children with various mothers due to his sperm donations.
 Many of which have come together in a lawsuit to try to uncover David's identity.

 - Mood Whiplash: Several of them as the film zigzags between comedy and drama.
 The film goes to hilarious scenes like David pretending to be a Mexican and Brett's children sleeping in the sandbox to a teenager almost dying of overdose, David meeting his disabled son and the Russian mafia performing a drowning torture on David.

 - One-Hour Work Week: Subverted.
 It is mentioned repeatedly that David's misadventures throughout the movie are occurring while he is supposed to be delivering meat.

 - Parking Problems: As a delivery person for his family's butcher shop, David has his delivery truck repeatedly ticketed for parking improperly.
 He uses the truck to pick up the shop's basketball team uniforms to wear during a team photo, which his family doubts he can retrieve and deliver in time for the photo due to his unreliability.
 David manages to retrieve the jerseys, but the truck is towed with the jerseys inside.

-- "Well Done, Son!"
-Guy: Brett's mother has always mocked him for not doing anything worth in his life and career, and sees the Starbuck case to proof her wrong.
+- "Well Done, Son" Guy: Brett's mother has always mocked him for not doing anything worth in his life and career, and sees the Starbuck case prove her wrong.